-- 1. PRHFA and PRDOH will identify the groups it seeks to benefit with the program, assess which groups and/or protected classes are historically underserved and are least likely to apply to the program.
-Also, employ affirmative marketing strategies to encourage Program participation from these two groups of people. - 2.
-PRHFA and PRDOH will retain documentation of all marketing measures used, including copies of all advertisements and announcements that will be available for public viewing upon request. - 3.
-PRHFA and PRDOH will provide reasonable accommodations to make the Program accessible to people with disabilities.
-They will hold informational meetings and in-person application intake in buildings or areas that comply with the Americans with Disabilities Act (ADA), as amended (42 U.S.C.
-12101 et seq.), and provide appropriate assistance to those who are hearing or visually impaired when requested.

-- 4. PRHFA will use the Fair Housing logo in advertising, post Fair Housing posters, related information, and, in general, inform the public of its rights and obligations under Fair Housing regulations. - 5.
-PRHFA and PRDOH will monitor program participation to assess the results of employed marketing strategies to ensure that protected classes of people are not being intentionally or unintentionally discriminated against.
+- PRHFA and PRDOH will retain documentation of all marketing measures used, including copies of all advertisements and announcements that will be available for public viewing upon request. - 3.
+PRHFA and PRDOH will provide reasonable accommodation to make the Program accessible to people with disabilities.
+They will hold informational meetings and inperson application intake in buildings or areas that comply with the Americans with Disabilities Act (ADA), as amended (42 U.S.C.
+12101 et seq.), and provide appropriate assistance to those who are hearing or visually impaired when requested. - 4.
+PRHFA will use the Fair Housing logo in advertising, post Fair Housing posters, related information, and, in general, inform the public of its rights and obligations under Fair Housing regulations. - PRHFA and PRDOH will monitor program participation to assess the results of employed marketing strategies to ensure that protected classes of people are not being intentionally or unintentionally discriminated against.